tilt-dev/company/communications/README.md

 tension is resolved.
 Tension processing continues until all tensions are resolved.

+Resolving a tension means getting to the next action.
+It may be as simple as "Alice and Bob will talk about CSS style guidelines."

 #### Check-out

 During check-out, each person reflects on how the meeting went.
 Like check-in, this is a no-reaction round.

+## Regular Meetings

+### Weekly Company Updates Meeting

+Every week, we have a Company Updates meeting.

+The goal of this meeting is sharing information that all Tilters should be aware of, including:

+- Recent hires
+- Major partner changes
+- In progress epics
+- Recently completed epics

+The facilitator decides what topics to include and is responsible for moving the updates along.

+While updates are presented, the facilitator should keep any discussion focused on questions and clarifications.
+If it starts to turn into commentary or disagreement, the facilitator should interrupt and ask them to raise a separate tension.

+In the second half of the meeting, there's a round for Tilters to raise tensions.

+### Epic Meetings

+Victor is responsible for scheduling and running regular meetings for each ongoing epic, as needed, to facilitate collaboration.
+People who are actively contributing to the epic should attend these meetings.
+The meeting is focused on unblocking immediate problems pertinent to the epic, and moving the epic toward completion.

+Non-active contributors are not invited to the meeting.
+They should address questions about the epic to the DRI or Victor separately in Clubhouse/Slack, or in the weekly Company Updates meeting.

 ## Written Communication